bover87/HMB-FFRK-JP-LabMem/README.md

 13. Restart the bot when prompted
 14. Restart your device/emulator when prompted
 15. Follow any on-screen instructions to install the certificate
-16. (Optional, Windows 10 and earlier) If you want to see Japanese characters, change the font to MS Gothic.
+16. (Optional, Windows 10 and earlier) If you want to see Japanese characters, disable English output (LabMem 10.0+) in the options and change the font to MS Gothic.
 More information about displaying Japanese characters is give [here](#japanesetext)
 17. Launch FFRK
 18. On the title screen (with the blue `START` button) auto-detect screen offsets `Alt+O` ('o' for offsets)
 19. Start a lab or enter one in-progress

 ## Basic Usage
-Use the installer or extract all files from the .zip file to a folder
+Use the installer or extract all files from the .zip file to a folder.

 Double-click `FFRK-LabMem.exe` it and it will run in the window.
 At any time as it is running you can press `D` to disable, `E` to enable, `Ctrl+X` to exit, and `H` to minimize to system tray.

-Press `C` to open configuration options
+Press `C` to open configuration options.

+## Soul Break Import
+To use the Soul Break Import function, you must first copy your API key from [GigaForge](https://ffrk.gigaforge.com/) (you will need to make an account there if you haven't already done so) and paste it into the `Soulbreak Tracker API Key` field in the bot's options.

+Once done, open FFRK with the bot running and navegate to the Party screen, and your Soul Breaks, Legend Materia, and Favorite Parties will be automatically uploaded.

 ## Setup
 For this to work correctly, the following must be set up: